binchik/SubscriptionPrompt/README.md

 in your Pofile.

-You may alternatively just copy the contents of the JazzHands folder into your project.
+You may alternatively just copy the contents of the SubscriptionPrompt folder into your project.

 # Usage